 “We are proud to be working closely with Hilb Group to make the benefits of Connected Boat technology more affordable and accessible to the fleet and charter industry,” said Siren Marine CEO and Founder Daniel Harper.
 “Much like our Siren Marine team, Hilb’s Marine Group was founded by experienced mariners who understand the boating business and the specific needs of its clientele.
 They quickly realized the important advantages our technology provides and worked with us to create a customized incentive program that will undoubtedly generate widespread adoption.
 When two forward-thinking companies work together in this way, great things are going to happen,” added Harper.

-To learn more about the HarborGuard+ Siren Marine program, fleet and charter operators, boating schools, clubs and other marine business can contact Hilb Group at. email@example.com or call Randy Carnahan at 401 336-2182.
+To learn more about the HarborGuard+ Siren Marine program, fleet and charter operators, boating schools, clubs and other marine businesses can contact Hilb Group at. firstname.lastname@example.org or call Randy Carnahan at 401-336-2182.